 Building Community Through Employee Resource Groups at UMB

-To further strengthen our inclusive and welcoming environment, we are proud to introduce a formal Employee Resource Group (ERG) Program—platform that connects faculty and staff across the university who share common interests, backgrounds, or experiences.
+To further strengthen our inclusive, innovative, and engaged workforce, we are proud to introduce a formal central Employee Resource Group (ERG) Program that engages faculty and staff across the university who share common interests, backgrounds, or experiences.

 This initiative supports UMB’s Strategic Plan, particularly: